vsnemade/oms-service/README.md

 # 🚀 Spring Boot Hands‑On Mastery – Order Management System (OMS)

-This repository is a **step‑by‑step hands‑on learning journey** for **beginners to intermediate developers** who want to master **Spring Boot 3.x** by building a **real‑world Order Management System (OMS)**.
+This repository is a **complete beginner‑to‑advanced hands‑on guide** for mastering **Spring Boot 3.x** by building a **real‑world Order Management System (OMS)**.

-You will not learn concepts in isolation.
-👉 You will **apply every concept directly in code**.
+👉 One project.
+👉 Step‑by‑step.
+👉 Production‑ready mindset.

 ---

-## 🧠 Who is this for?
+## 🧠 Target Audience
-- Beginners in Spring Boot / Microservices
+- Beginners learning Spring Boot
-- Java developers moving to Spring Boot 3.x
+- Java developers moving to Microservices
-- Developers preparing for backend interviews
+- Backend interview preparation
-- Anyone who learns best by **hands‑on practice**
+- Engineers who prefer **hands‑on learning**

 ---